ckuelker/quick-guide-en-us/DevOps/Backup/linux-backup-solutions.md

 snapshots can be used for certain file systems.
 The following list should be considered with caution as it do not claim that the mentioned file systems are stable.
-Sometimes the can be done via file system specific `fsck` tools, external commands or via an interim layer, like LVM.
+Sometimes the can be done via file system specific `fsck` tools, external commands or via an interim layer, like `LVM`.

 - btrfs
 - zfs